fbielejec/fbielejec.github.io/_posts/2026-05-15-aggressive-bear-short-gem.md

 2. **Squeeze defenses**: add the funding+OI composite score and a 15% trailing stop.
    Rerun the same sweep with the defenses on.
 If the ADA-shaped drawdown shrinks meaningfully without killing return, the defenses earn their place.

-3. **Regime-weighted composition**: connect the three specialists (bull, bear-long, bear-short) to the HMM regime probabilities using the three-specialist blend above.
-   Tune `α` on the bear specialist's own historical regime exposure.
+3. **Regime-weighted composition**: connect the specialists (bull, rangin, bear-long, bear-short) to the HMM regime probabilities.
+Bear sub-specialist models could be blended using a tuned parameter - learned on the historical regime exposure.

-Capital preservation as a strategy works -- the previous post showed that.
-Aggressive shorting works too, with caveats -- this post showed that.
-The interesting result is what happens when the regime detector decides how much of each to deploy, and that is what the next experiment in the series is for.